magma/magma/docs/readmes/proposals/vpn_config_from_api.md

 From Orchestrator, we can add a new controller app endpoint that will allow user to do multiple operations on the VPN connection config:
 - `.../gateways/gateway_id/vpn_config`
-  - Port number
-  - Domain name
-  - Is Enabled Flag
+  - Enable / Disable shell flag

-From here, the AGW can spin off and enable an OpenVPN TCP client, we can wrap the client into a dynamic service that can be easier to manage and activate using magmad service.
+From here, the AGW can spin off and enable an OpenVPN UDP client, we can wrap the client into a dynamic service that can be easier to manage and activate using magmad service.
 This implementation should give us more flexibility as deploying the OpenVPN server becomes a specification as a Terraform module, provides more security by maintaining the VPN credentials valid along with the Access Gateway certificates, and also provides an scenario for the user to configure and manage the VPN connections right from the API while also help with recovery options when issues arise.
+UDP is the preferred default configuration for the client due to performance, and should fallback to TCP when necessary.

 ### VPN Usage